-Sigmoid(x) =1(1 + e-x ) (3)
+Sigmoid(x) =1(1 + e-x ) (7)

-Convolution layers using a Flatten layer Connects to fully connected layers.
+Convolution layers using a Flatten layer connect to fully connected layers.
 The function of this layer is to transform a two-dimensional matrix into a one- dimensional vector.
 The output of this input layer of the first layer is fully connected.
-Also, between fully connected 64 and 16 nodes, we used one Dropout layer [43] [42] with a wast value of 0.2.
+Also, between fully connected 64 and 16 nodes, we used one Dropout layer [43] with a waste value of 0.2.
 This value indicates that the network in this layer does not randomly consider 20 percent of the features.
 This layer is used to prevent over-fitting of the model and forces the model to extract and use more features with more confidence for prediction.
 If some of them are removed, the algorithm’s prediction power either doesn’t decrease or doesn’t rely on a few specific features.

 Our studies and trials have shown that two-dimensional convolution layers work better than their one-dimensional counterparts because in this case, the filters can detect more drug similarities, and it is possible to extract more powerful Features.
-Therefore, the 1136-dimension feature vectors are transformed into matrices with dimensions of 71 16 times.
+Therefore, the 1136-dimension feature vectors are transformed into matrices with dimensions of 17×16 times.
 Figure 4 shows the number of learnable weights for each layer.
 Also, the total number of weights is calculated, which indicates the general